-The Trustees are allocating funds across all seven geographically defined restoration areas, with particular emphasis on open ocean and regionwide restoration activities, because of the diversity of species and life stages that were injured.
-Because some sea turtles migrate over long distances, the Trustees may use regionwide or open ocean funds for restoration outside the Gulf of Mexico as ecologically appropriate, and these funds may be used for resource-level planning, prioritization, implementation, and monitoring for resource recovery, among other uses.
+Regionwide restoration activities, because of the diversity of species and life stages that were injured.
+Because some sea turtles migrate over long distances, the Trustees may use Regionwide or Open Ocean funds for restoration outside of the Gulf of Mexico as ecologically appropriate, and these funds may be used for resource-level planning, prioritization, implementation, and monitoring for resource recovery, among other uses.
 Specific activities could include reducing bycatch, enhancing sea turtle stranding response and mortality investigation, and improving nesting habitat by protecting nests and reducing artificial sources of light that can disorient hatchlings at night.